protofire/gnosis-dev-kit/README.md

 ## Requirements
 In order to get started with Gnosis Dev Kit you need to have Docker and Docker-Compose installed on your system.<br/>
-Please refer to Docker-Compose documentation: https://docs.docker.com/compose/install/#install-compose
+Please refer to Docker-Compose documentation: https://docs.docker.com/compose/install/#install-compose.

+Also you need to satisfy the following SW requirements:

+* Node >= 7.0
+* NPM >= 5.0

 ## Get started
 Clone Gnosis-Dev-Kit repository:<br/>